solidcell/ok_cupid_browser/README.md

 Finally, you'll need to scrape some data from OkCupid to be able to view profiles.
 To do this, simply call:

 ```
-bundle exec ruby lib/scraper.rb do_it_all okcupid_username okcupid_password
+OKNAME='ok_cupid_username' OKPASS='ok_user_password' bundle exec ruby lib/scraper.rb do_it_all
 ```
+The above command will take a while to work as it goes and fetches ~200 profiles per run.
+You can modify this in the code if you want to pull more or less.
 To view the results of the scraping you can launch the web app from the /web directory like so:

 ```